Unboundedness phenomenon in a model of urban crime: Abstract

-considered in $\Omega = B_R(0) \subset \mathbb R^n$, $R > 0$, $n \geq 3$ with $\chi > 0$ and initial data $u_0$, $v_0$ with sufficiently large initial mass $m := \int_\Omega u_0$, for each $T > 0$ we construct initial data $v_0$ exhibiting the following unboundedness phenomenon: The associated local solutions to the reduced crime model grow arbitrarily large in any $L^p(\Omega)$ norm with $p > \frac{n}{2}$ before the time $T$ as $\varepsilon$ becomes small.\ from the solutions to the reduced crime model by taking the limit $\varepsilon \searrow 0$ under the assumption that the unboundedness phenomenon explicitly does not occur on some interval $(0,T)$.
+which we consider in $\Omega = B_R(0) \subset \mathbb R^n$, $R > 0$, $n \geq 3$ with $\eps > 0$, $\chi > 0$ and initial data $u_0$, $v_0$ with sufficiently large initial mass $m := \int_\Omega u_0$.
+More precisely, for each $T > 0$ and fixed $\Omega$, $\chi$ and (large) $m$, we construct initial data $v_0$ exhibiting the following unboundedness phenomenon: Given any $M>0$, we can find $\varepsilon > 0$ such that the first component of the associated maximal solution becomes larger than $M$ at some point in $\Omega$ before the time $T$.
+Since the $L^1$ norm of $u$ is decreasing, this implies that some heterogeneous structure must form.\ from the solutions to the crime model by taking the limit $\varepsilon \searrow 0$ under the assumption that the unboundedness phenomenon explicitly does not occur on some interval $(0,T)$.
 We then construct initial data for this scalar problem leading to blow-up before time $T$.
-Combined, this proves our central result by contradiction.\ for all $t \in (0,T)$ and $\eps \in (0, \eps^\star)$. \end{lemma} \begin{proof} Using the variation-of-constants representation of $\ve$ and standard maximum-principle estimates for the Neumann heat semigroup $(\ure^{t\laplace})_{t\geq 0}$, we immediately see that
+As solutions to the scalar problem are unique, this proves our central result by contradiction.\ for all $t \in (0,T)$ and $\eps \in (0, \eps^\star)$. \end{lemma} \begin{proof} Using the variation-of-constants representation of $\ve$ and standard maximum-principle estimates for the Neumann heat semigroup $(\ure^{t\laplace})_{t\geq 0}$, we immediately see that

 for all $t \in (0,T)$ and $\eps \in (0, \eps^\star)$.
 This completes the proof. \end{proof} As our next step, we will now establish a fairly strong upper bound for $\ve$ based on the bounds for $\ue$ provided to us by our assumption (\ref{eq:assumption}).
 As we do not have any mass conversation properties available to us for the second solution components, we will begin by first establishing an $L^2(\Omega)$ baseline bound by testing the second equation in (\ref{problem}) with $\ve$ and then applying Ehrling's lemma.
 We then use this baseline to establish a much stronger bound of type $W^{1,q}(\Omega)$ by applying well-known smoothing estimates for the Neumann heat semigroup $(\ure^{t\laplace})_{t > 0}$ to the variation-of-constants representation of $\ve$. \begin{lemma} Suppose there are $T \in (0,\infty)$, $\eps^\star \in (0,1)$ and $p > \frac{n}{2}$ such that \eqref{eq:assumption} holds.
 Then there exist $q > n$ and $C > 0$ such that